dortania/OpenCore-Post-Install/universal/iservices.md

 ## Fixing ROM

-This is a section many may have forgotten about but this is found in your config.plist under PlatformInfo -> generic -> ROM
+This is a section many may have forgotten about but this is found in your config.plist under PlatformInfo -> Generic -> ROM

 To find your actual MAC Address/ROM value, you can find in a couple places: